bennymartinson/Oort/README.md

 </pre>

 <h4>Oortian timing</h4>
 Oort allows you to work with a chronological timing paradigm if you so choose.
-This works in a way that emulates languages like ChucK that sprout concurrent threads that wait and perform actions.
+This works in a way that (sort of) emulates languages like ChucK that sprout concurrent threads that wait and perform actions.

 Oort has its own wait() function that progresses time forward, and a sprout() function which creates a thread that controls its own clock.
 Since PYCMIX code is preprocessed, the wait() function controls the outskip of instrument calls, but does not physically wait any amount of time.